 Result It looks through the table and find the rows where the MagicKey column is equal to paramWord.

 using (OdbcCommand c = new OdbcCommand("SELECT ColumnWord FROM OkieTable WHERE MagicKey = ?", con))

 // Word is from the database.
 Do something with it.

-Summary.
+A summary.
 Here we fixed bugs with OdbcConnection.
 This can be applied to any ADO.NET provider, from SqlConnection objects to SqlCeConnections and SQLiteConnections.
-Use the material here as a launching point for learning more about ADO.NET.